Clostridioides difficile: Antibiotic resistance

 Antibiotic treatment of C. difficile infections may be difficult, due both to antibiotic resistance and physiological factors of the bacterium (spore formation, protective effects of the pseudomembrane).
 A highly toxic strain of C. difficile, resistant to fluoroquinolone antibiotics, such as ciprofloxacin and levofloxacin, said to be causing geographically dispersed outbreaks in North America, was reported in 2005.
 In 2005 the US Centers for Disease Control in Atlanta warned of an epidemic strain with increased virulence, antibiotic resistance, or both.
 In 2018, resistance to other antibiotics such as metronidazole, the first choice of antimicrobial drug when treating CDI, was observed in up to 12% of clinical isolates.
 While treatment with various antibiotics continues, more diverse and stronger resistance will continue in C. difficile populations.

 Clostridioides difficile spores resist many disinfectants, including high concentrations of bleach.

 A recent study published by researchers in Nature Communications found that a chain mail-like armor, called "The S-layer" may be responsible for C. difficile's apparent immunity to antibiotic treatments, human saliva, as well as an enzyme human host cells normally use to fight viruses.

 The study also found that removing a region of the S-layer called D2 made C. diff cells susceptible to lysozyme, an enzyme typically found in saliva that tears open microbes' exteriors.
 Without the protection layer, the bacteria would also be vulnerable to the means of attacking the virus mentioned above.

+Persistence in the gut

+Beyond spore formation and toxin secretion, an important virulence factor of Clostridioides difficile is its set of cell-surface proteins.
+These proteins are located on or beyond the bacterial peptidoglycan layer and include the surface (S-) layer, flagella, pili, and approximately 28 accessory cell-wall proteins (CWPs).
+Cell-surface proteins in C. difficile have been associated with several functions, including adhesion to host cells, biofilm formation, surface interactions, and motility.

+The S-layer is the most abundant and functionally significant cell-surface component.
+Unlike in many other prokaryotes, the C. difficile S-layer is heterodimeric, consisting of low- and high-molecular-weight S-layer proteins.
+The S-layer contributes to maintaining cell-envelope stability and has been implicated in several virulence-related processes, including spore and toxin production, as well as resistance to antibiotics and environmental stress.

+Research

+Deletion of the slpA gene, which encodes the S-layer protein in Clostridioides difficile, results in marked changes and impairments in both cell and colony morphology.
+The mutant strain also exhibits reduced ability to withstand stress during the late stationary phase and shows approximately double the level of biofilm formation compared to the wild type.
+However, loss of the S-layer protein increases bacterial susceptibility to the antibiotic vancomycin and to environmental stress induced by Triton X-100.
+The absence of the S-layer further decreases sporulation efficiency, toxin release, and adherence capacity.